AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Simulation and Discussion

-The existing AI-aided OFDM receivers, including the FC-DNN and ComNet, adopt the offline training but online deployment scheme.
-Since the training process relies on the channel models, the mismatch may occur when the online training channel and the offline testing channel are different.
-In this case, we evaluate the performance variation of FC-DNN and ComNet when they encounter mismatched channels.
-The traditional LMMSE channel estimation followed by MMSE detection method, marked as LMMSE legend, is regarded as the baseline.
+The existing AI-aided OFDM receivers, namely, the FC-DNN and ComNet, adopt offline training but an online deployment scheme.
+We will evaluate the performance variation of FC-DNN and ComNet when they encounter mismatched channels.
+The Robust LMMSE, Online MMSE and Perfect baseline are tested for comparison.

-Fig. \ref{Channelerr} (a) compares the BER performance of ComNet and FC-DNN trained and tested both in EXP channel, which means the trained channel and the tested channel are matched.
-In general, the ComNet receiver achieves the best performance, followed by the FC-DNN receiver and the traditional LMMSE method.
-From Fig. \ref{Channelerr}, these three receivers show similar BER performance within 20 dB SNR since the data for AI-aided OFDM receivers training are inaccurate and affected by noises when the noise power is high.
-With the increase of SNR, the superiority of the AI-aided OFDM receivers becomes obvious.
-Even if the FC-DNN just has a small gap compared with the LMMSE method, the ComNet has almost 10-fold BER gain compared with the LMMSE method when SNR = 40 dB.
-The small performance gain of FC-DNN over LMMSE implies that the DNN network can dig out a bit more information inside the data compared with tradition LMMSE algorithm.
-The evident performance gain of ComNet over FC-DNN suggests that the expert knowledge of tradional algorithm can be benificial to the learning process of DL networks.
+Fig. \ref{Channelerr}(a) compares the BER performance of ComNet, FC-DNN, and LMMSE.
+The AI-aided methods are trained and tested in EXP(5) channel, which means the trained and tested channels are the same.
+Fig. \ref{Channelerr}(a) shows that these receivers exhibit similar BER performance when SNR $\leq$ 10 dB given that the influence of the accurate delay spread is slight when the noise power is high.
+The ComNet is close to the Perfect baseline and nearly 1 dB better than the Online LMMSE when SNR $=$ 20dB.
+With the increase in SNR, the ComNet is slightly worse than Online LMMSE.
+This result means that the ComNet learns more to deal with the noise.
+Meanwhile, the proper channel shape assumption of the Online LMMSE results in its tightly close performance to the Perfect baseline, especially when SNR is high.
+The evident performance gain of ComNet over FC-DNN suggests that the expert knowledge of the traditional algorithm can be beneficial to the learning process of the DL networks.
+The Robust LMMSE shows the worst performance because it uses the least statistic information.